Atiksh47/NBA-Momentum-Visualizer/README.md

 python -m http.server 8000
 ```

+Navigate to `http://localhost:8000`, pick a game, and the visualizer opens in `visualizer.html`.

 No build step.
-No dependencies at runtime.
+No runtime dependencies.

 ---